columbia-it/django-jsonapi-training/docs/oauth2.md

 You'll be given a *client_id* and *client_secret*.
-Configure these in [settings.OAUTH2_PROVIDER](building.md#edit-settings-to-add-drf-dja-oauth-debug-etc) using environment variables or some other method to protect the credentials (e.g. not in the source code!).
+Configure these in [settings.OAUTH2_PROVIDER](building.md#edit-settings-to-add-drf-dja-oauth-debug-etc) using environment variables or some other method to protect the credentials (**not** in the source code!).

 ### Register Client App(s)